yellowsink/pearjuice/README.md

 we're Cider fans here :p

 ## Advantages
- - *should* work well consistently
+ - works well consistently
- - light
+ - lightweight
- - additional caching for a snappy startup
  - a couple of ui tweaks

+[//]: # ( - additional caching for a snappy startup)

 ## Disadvantages
  - playback on slow connections can break more readily than Cider, note this is an issue with the AM webapp not pearjuice
  - no fancy features that Cider has (yet!)

 ## TODO
- - figure out IPC issues
- - config file to store region
- - remove region banner
  - show notice to set region if unset
  - implement the whole caching thing